g-charan/Assignment/README.md

     You can schedule posts here by choosing the date and time of your preference(Note that you can only send one but I have written a flexible code to add multiple in the future) the post gets posted to the api which stores the data after the countdown reaches 0

+## Dependencies

+    react-router for routing in the frontend
+    django-rest-framework for creating REST apis quickly
+    tailwindcss for css styling
+    lucide-react for beautiful icons
+    mui library for charts and components
+    axios for the different api requests